Secretory protein: Endoplasmic reticulum

 After translation, proteins within the ER make sure that the protein is folded correctly.
 If after a first attempt the folding is unsuccessful, a second folding is attempted.
 If this fails too the protein is exported to the cytosol and labelled for destruction.
 Aside from the folding, there is also a sugar chain added to the protein.
 After these changes, the protein is transported to the Golgi apparatus by a coated vesicle using coating protein COPII.

 Golgi apparatus

 In the Golgi apparatus, the sugar chains are modified by adding or removing certain sugars.
 The secretory protein leaves the Golgi apparatus by an uncoated vesicle.

 Secretion

 Membrane proteins with functional areas on the cytosolic side of both the vesicle and cell membrane make sure the vesicle associates with the membrane.
 The vesicle membrane fuses with the cell membrane and so the protein leaves the cell.

 Some vesicles don't fuse immediately and await a signal before starting the fusing.
 This is seen in vesicles carrying neurotransmitter in presynaptic cells.
 This process constitutes an effective cell-cell signaling mechanism via membrane vesicle trafficking from secretory cell to the target cells in human or animal body.

-Recently, the process has been extended to host-pathogen interface, wherein, gram negative microbes secrete bacterial outer membrane vesicles containing fully conformed signal proteins and virulence factors via exocytosis of nano-sized vesicles, in order to control host or target cell activities and exploit their environment.
+The process has been extended to the host–pathogen interface, wherein, gram negative bacteria secrete outer membrane vesicles containing fully conformed signal proteins and virulence factors via exocytosis of nano-sized vesicles, in order to control host or target cell activities and exploit their environment.